Automattic/jetpack/docs/quick-start.md

 	- Mac: `brew install --cask docker` (This will take a while!)
 	- Linux: `brew install docker`
 	- `open -a Docker` (or open the app from your Applications folder) to open the GUI application.
 You will likely need to enter your device password and accept their terms for a first time setup.
-- Copy the settings file: `cp tools/docker/default.env tools/docker/.env`
+- Copy the settings file from within the monorepo root: `cp tools/docker/default.env tools/docker/.env`
 - Open `tools/docker/.env` and make any modifications you'd like.
 	- It's strongly recommend you at least change `WP_ADMIN_PASSWORD` to something more secure.
-- Start the Docker container using `jetpack docker up` (this may take some time for the first setup)
+- Start the Docker container using `jetpack docker up -d` (this may take some time for the first setup)
 - Install WordPress in your Docker container using `jetpack docker install`
 - Open up http://localhost to see your site!